The Levi’s Made and Crafted “Tack Slim” jean offers a tapered fit with classic yet understated trademark detailing.

 With Levi’s, you usually have a wide selection of denim for each model, and the Tack Slim is no exception.
 You can buy it in rigid selvedge, heavyweight stretch denim or non-stretch denim imported from Japan.

-I bought the “Propaganda” wash in 76 percent cotton, 23 percent viscose denim in a versatile dark blue.
+I bought something called the “Propaganda” wash in 76 percent cotton / 23 percent viscose in a versatile dark blue denim.
 This blend is soft, like approaching sweatpants soft.
-Being accustomed to raw denim or 100 percent cotton denim, I am not really a fan of this fabric content.
-If I were to buy another pair, I’d choose a jean with more cotton and less plastic.
+Being accustomed to raw denim or 100 percent cotton denim, I am not a fan of this fabric blend.
+If I were to buy another pair, I’d probably choose a jean with more cotton and less stretchy plastic.
+The denim is not quite as elasticated as a pair you might find at PAIGE, but it’s prone to some looseness after a few wears that doesn’t ring true to the expected Levi’s Jean experience.

-Overall, I think the Tack Slim jean is a good buy, especially if you need denim to dress up-or-down with ease.
-After one year of wear, they’re still in my rotation, and the fit is still right on.
+Overall, I think the Tack Slim jean is a good buy, especially if you need some jeans to dress up-or-down with ease.
+While other jeans have come and gone from my rotation, these are still here and going on 4 years of wear.
+The fit is still decent.
+No holes.

 P.S.
 I am by no means a denim expert, or jean snob of any kind.
 I wear common brands like AG, Naked & Famous, and Citizens of Humanity.